ChrisVeigl/BrainBay/README.md

 Version Info
 ------------

-* The current release version is 2.1  (2017-09-23)
+* The current release version is 2.4  (2019-04-27)

 * Recent changes:
+  * New elements Shadow and Volume allow control of volume and desktop transparency
+  * New element OSC-Sender for transfer of live values to other applications via UDP
-  * Support for OpenBCI Ganglion and the new OpenBCIHub
+  * Support for OpenBCI Ganglion and the new OpenBCIHub improved
   * Support for Neurosky devices
   * Cursorkey integration for Oscilloscope and Threshold Windows
   * Oscilloscope features snapshots for training reporting